lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-01-04-how-i-started-reading-books.md

 In awe of Jim Collins' humility, I went on to read not only _Good to Great_, but the entire series.

-In a book found on a vast number of recommendation lists, _Meditations_, the Roman Emperor Marcus Aurelius suggests that men are born to work together like a man's two hands, feet or eyelids.
+In _Meditations_, a book I found on a vast number of recommendation lists, the Roman Emperor Marcus Aurelius wrote that men are born to work together like a man's two hands, feet or eyelids.
 To obstruct one another or fall angry is against Nature's law.

-In another oft recommended title, _The Art of War_, Sun Tzu wrote 2000 years ago that the skillful warrior exploits potential energy, he does not hold his men responsible.
+In another oft recommended title, _The Art of War_, Sun Tzu wrote 2000 years ago that the skillful warrior exploits potential energy -- he does not hold his men responsible.
 The legendary general wrote:

 > On steep ground